Born in Accrington Lancashire in September 1944 Colin Capon lived most of his life in England.

-In his new post, his weekend building work was taking its toll.
-Developing tennis elbow, and laying only a few bricks each weekend extended his kitchen building to over two years.
+In his new post, after a seven-hour drive home his weekend building work was taking its toll.
+Developing tennis elbow and laying only a few bricks each weekend extended his kitchen building to over two years.

 In September, after 24 amazing years Colin Capon retired from the Royal Air Force as he was ready to take a shot at going it alone.
 On leaving he received a special award, a framed Air Office Commander’s Commendation Certificate for “meritorious service”.
 He also took with him many wonderful and unforgettable experiences of his time in the RAF.

 Barely a month later, Colin Capon with his British team, attended the Culinary Olympics in Frankfurt, Germany.
 The team cooked 500 dishes in total competing against 32 other countries.
 They brought home 46 medals including 15 Golds coming 2nd after Canada overall in the medal count.
 Colin Capon was the British Cooking Olympics Champion.

 He won 3 Gold Medals and 1 Silver.
 (Icing Sugar Heron and Chocolate Village Pump, Team Hot Kitchen took gold.
 Team Cold Buffet and Restaurant Platters took silver).